owend91/nhlscraper/README.md

   - Expand API calls
   - Include overall stats on the main player object [DONE]
   - Have a flag where stat queries apply to a single season [DONE]
-  - Add career stats to object
+  - Add career stats to object [DONE]
+  - Add career stats to front end
   - Figure out a way to only repopulate a subset of data.
 For example, if last season played is a year or two before current year, don't delete and dont run NHL API against.